nishlumi/microstudio-library-gameui/doc/doc.md

   )
   //---Add the UI to the specified group in GameUIManager uiman.add(txt, grpname)
-  //---Do the same for other UIs chk = new GUICheckbox("Apple",new Bounds(gsys.scr.left+10,30,75,10),false,gsys.fonts[0],"#FFF") uiman.add(chk, grpname)
+  //---Do the same for other UI elements chk = new GUICheckbox("Apple",new Bounds(gsys.scr.left+10,30,75,10),false,gsys.fonts[0],"#FFF") uiman.add(chk, grpname) end update = function() gsys.update() //This also calls KeyManager.update internally. gsys.uiupdate("default")
-end
-update = function()
-  gsys.update() //Also calls KeyManager.update internally.
-  gsys.uiupdate("default")
   gsys.uiupdate("startpage")
 end